101 Data Visualization and Analytics Projects (Paperback)

 Ava Patel • Student

-If you enjoyed Vulkan Essentials (Paperback), this one scratches a similar itch—especially around code and momentum.
+If you enjoyed Vulkan Essentials (Paperback), this one scratches a similar itch—especially around movie and momentum.

 It pairs nicely with what’s trending around 2026—you finish a chapter and think: “okay, I can do something with this.”